HedonisticOpportunist/Game-Project-V2/README.md

 # *final_game_submission*

-A sidescroller written for Introduction to Programming I 2019/2020 (UoL).
+The final version of a side scroll game written for Introduction to Programming I 2019/2020 (University of London).

 https://london.ac.uk/courses/introduction-programming-i